 By-products of logging operations (primary forest residues), such as branches, stumps. tree tops and sawdust, and industrial wood processing (primary forest residues), for example bark, sawmill slabs, sawdust and wood chip.

-A carbon or hydrocarbon fuel formed in the ground from the remains of dead plants and animals.
-It takes millions of years to form fossil fuels.
-Oil, natural gas, and coal are fossil fuels.
+A carbon or hydrocarbon feedstock formed in the ground from the remains of dead plants and animals.
+It takes millions of years to form fossil feedstocks.
+Oil, natural gas, and coal are fossil feedstocks.

 The design of chemical products and processes that reduce or eliminate the use or generation of hazardous substances.
 Also known as sustainable chemistry.
 (Anastas & Warner 1998, also US EPA 2011)